 Renewable in % Electricity Production

-According to its NECP, the country aims to raise the share of renewables in final energy consumption to 30.7% in 2030, including 49.4% in electricity consumption, 33% in heating and cooling, and 14.2% in transport).
+According to its NECP, Romania aims to raise the share of renewables in final energy consumption to 30.7% in 2030, including 49.4% in electricity consumption, 33% in heating and cooling, and 14.2% in transport.

 Interactive Chart Romania Share of Renewables in Electricity Production (incl hydro)